Whitepaper: Project Beeclaw - Autonomous Agentic Control Systems for UAVs

 Memory BandwidthUp to 273 GB/sEnables high-fidelity streaming of LIDAR/Camera data.

-UMA AdvantageUnified MemoryAllows CPU, GPU, and Neural Engine to access memory without copying data.
+UMA AdvantageUnified MemoryAllows CPU, GPU, and Neural Engine to access memory without copying.

 4. The "Bee": Rust-Based Flight Control Firmware